Anushkaa32/MERN-FILE-SHARING-APP/README.md

 │   ├── uploads            # Uploaded files directory
 │   └── utils              # Utility functions

-Features and Functionalities
-File Upload:

-Upload files through a simple and intuitive UI.
-Supports multiple file types and sizes.
-Shareable Links:

-Generate a secure link for each uploaded file.
-Users can share this link for downloading the file.
-Download Tracking:

-Tracks the number of times a file is downloaded.
-Backend Services:

-Built-in file validation.
-Error handling and secure storage.
-Frontend Experience:

-User-friendly React interface.
-Responsive design for different devices.
+---

-Future Enhancements
+## Future Enhancements
-User Authentication: Add secure login and registration.
+- **Authentication**: Add user login and registration.
-Cloud Integration: Use cloud storage for file uploads.
+- **Cloud Storage**: Integrate cloud services like AWS S3 for file storage.
-Expiry Links: Add expiry functionality for shareable links.
+- **Link Expiry**: Add expiry functionality for shareable links.

+---

-Contributing
+## Contributing
 Contributions are welcome!
-Feel free to submit a pull request or open an issue for discussion.
+Feel free to fork the repository, create a branch, and submit a pull request.

+---

-License
+## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for more details.